AbdelrahmanYounes/DL_Lab_SS20/README.md

 # DL_Lab_SS20
-My Implementation of Assignments and Project of Deep Learning Lab course at University of Freiburg.
+This's my draft Implementation of Assignments and Project of Deep Learning Lab course at University of Freiburg.
+It's not finalised and it'll be updated by more comments explaining everything soon.